Dr. Lee is originally from New Hampshire and earned a BS degree in biochemistry from

 behavioral genetics and schizophrenia.

 Prior to coming to PCOM in 2011, Dr. Lee held a faculty appointment in the Department of Pharmaceutical Sciences at the Appalachian College of Pharmacy (ACP), in Oakwood, VA.
-He taught in several courses including cell biology, biochemistry, pharmacology and immunology.
+He taught several courses including cell biology, biochemistry, pharmacology and immunology.
 In addition to his faculty appointment, he served two years as Assistant Dean of Student and Alumni Affairs at ACP overseeing admissions, academic support services, and career and professional development of pharmacy students.

 PhD, Neuroscience, University of Colorado Health Sciences Center, 2004